Keepmoat Homes Adopts Contractor Management Software For Increased Safety And Efficiency

 “GoContractor is incredibly versatile.
 Businesses have Internal Learning Management Systems, but it’s very rare in construction to find that same experience for subcontractors that your employees receive.
 GoContractor is everything you want for your business, for your internal employees, but you can use it externally for your subcontractors.”

 The traditional route, either training in person or via poorly organized digital administration and processes, results in errors.
 “It’s full of holes” says Martens, “Unfortunately, people can easily fall through the cracks and put themselves, other workers, and the business at risk.
-With GoContractor, you have a digital record that you’ve both received an orientation, and understood it well.
+With GoContractor, you have a digital record that you’ve both received an induction, and understood it well.
 The system is defensible.
 GoContractor allows us to present to enforcing authorities, regulators, insurers, and more that we have discharged our legal obligation to induct people and that the individual concerned comprehends the rules and their required behaviors.”

 Lastly, Martens shares, “When we started to share and communicate that we were going to adopt a new digital process, we sold the benefits of more time to our teams.
 Now, we all see it as an absolute value, even greater than that.
 We continuously customize the way we use GoContractor to improve efficiency and safety on our job sites.
-Right now, it’s for orientations and COVID-19 specific safety training, but it’s proved to be a powerful tool that we’re excited to use in even more ways to keep projects and processes safe and efficient.”
+Right now, it’s for inductions and COVID-19 specific safety training, but it’s proved to be a powerful tool that we’re excited to use in even more ways to keep projects and processes safe and efficient.”

 How Keepmoat keeps customers and subcontractors safe while working during the Global COVID-19 Pandemic